ar90n/nichiyou-daiku/README.md

 ### DSL Support (Domain-Specific Language)

-nichiyou-daiku supports a Cypher-inspired DSL for more concise model definitions:
+nichiyou-daiku supports a Cypher-inspired DSL for more concise model definitions

 ```dsl
 // Simple shelf design with comments